nhsconnect/FHIR-NRLS-API/pages/retrieval/resources_rbac_mapping_table.md

 Consumers and Providers are required to ensure the correct level of authentication and authorisation is applied to their systems and user access when interacting with NHS Digital SPINE services.

+# User Authenticaion

+## Healthcare Professional

+Where the consuming system is making a request for healthcare professional access to information, the system **MUST** have authenticated the user using NHS Identity or national smartcard authentication and obtained a the user's UUID and associated RBAC role.

+The user details **MUST** be included in the JWT as specified on the [JSON Web Token Guidance](jwt_guidance.html) page.

+## Citizen

+Where the consuming system is making a request for citizen access to information, the system **MUST** have authenticated the citizen to the `DCB3051` Identity Verification and Authentication Standard for Digital Health and Care Services.

+The user details **MUST** be included in the JWT as specified on the [JSON Web Token Guidance](jwt_guidance.html) page.

+### NHS Login

+NHS Login verifyies the citizens identity and authenticates them to the required standard to use the NRL and SSP services.

 ## Authentication

 Clients are required to authenticate and authorise users, using a mechanism that conforms to the level-3 authentication and RBAC control requirements.